 The hermit crab habitat needs to have an unwavering appropriate temperature, as well.
 The ideal range is between 72 degrees to 80 degrees Fahrenheit.
 Maintaining this temperature will allow the substrate in your tank to hold a similar temperature gradient, keeping your crabs warm.

-To prevent fungal and bacteria infections (another common reason for shell evacuation), make sure your crab's environment has ample air flow, always feed it fresh food and remove any uneaten food before it grows mold, and clean and maintain both the substrate and the water regularly to prevent the growth of mold or algae.
+To prevent fungal and bacteria infections, make sure your crab's environment has ample air flow, always feed it fresh food and remove any uneaten food before it grows mold, and clean and maintain both the substrate and the water regularly to prevent the growth of mold or algae.